Alternative medicine (1)

 Living with test results

-Anyone would be anxious if they had the chance to find out whether their risk of a deadly disease is higher than average.
+Most people would be anxious if given the chance to find out whether their risk of a serious disease was higher than average.
 In fact, you may decide that you'd rather not know, and just forgo testing altogether.
-That's certainly a valid choice.
+That's a valid choice.

 (2 of 2)